stragod/SQL-hackerranksolutions/README.md

 # SQL-hackerranksolutions
-Solutions for hacker rank questions
+Solutions for hacker rank questions.
 The file includes solutions for the SQL Hacker Rank questions in MYSQL.